fractaldotbox/ddevkit/apps/docs/src/content/docs/design/architecture.md

 - note only `default` style is supported for shadcn

 ## For Agent
-- With dceentralized agent, each agent has its own runtime and codebase.
-This means
+- With dceentralized agents, each agent has its own runtime and codebase.
+This means each could be using different versions of sdk to interact with protocol.
+Compared to single "official" dApp controlled by single team, we need much better package management to cater for problems in diverse environment such as version conflicts.
+We should benefit from principles and effort of [UnixJs](https://unjs.io/) and [e18e](https://e18e.dev/) as in the wider javascript ecosystems to use small, perfomant packages.

 - We have decoupled `@geist/domain` package for common, non-ecosystem specific logic and types.